wasi-shah/Docker-AKS/AKS DevOps/AKS Authentication and RBAC/04 Azure EntraID RBAC - Role+Binding a User Group/Readme.md

 In production environments, you can use existing users and groups within a Microsoft Entra tenant.

+> [!note]
-1. First, get the resource ID of your AKS cluster using the az aks show command.
+> First, get the resource ID of your AKS cluster using the az aks show command.
 Then, assign the resource ID to a variable named AKS_ID so it can be referenced in other commands.
 ```
 AKS_ID=$(az aks show \
     --resource-group $myResourceGroup  \